Bernadette Walker: Stepdad jailed for murdering teen over abuse claim

 During sentencing at Cambridge Crown Court, Scott Walker was told he must serve a minimum of 32 years in jail.

-Bernadette's mother has been jailed for six years after admitting two counts of perverting the course of justice and being found guilty of two more.
+Bernadette's mother has been jailed for six years after being found guilty of two counts of perverting the course of justice "knowing or believing" Bernadette to be dead, having already admitted two counts of perverting the course of justice.

 Scott Walker was found guilty of murder and perverting the course of justice at the same trial.